ljacquin/wiser/README.md

 # -- apply the WISER estimation function using the optimized whitening method
 # and regularization parameter.

-# 📌⚠️ highly recommended: increase memory size as specified below before
-# using optimize_whitening_and_regularization().
-For optimal performance,
+# 📌⚠️ highly recommended: increase memory size as specified below with options() before using optimize_whitening_and_regularization().
+For optimal performance, it is strongly advised to use
-# it is strongly advised to use a high-performance computing cluster (HPC)
-# when running this function.
+# a high-performance computing cluster (HPC) when running this function.

 run_example <- F
 if (run_example){
   options(future.globals.maxSize = 16 * 1024^3)